 General Information about the Museum

 There are two entrances to this Palace.
 The main entrance is behind the Hagia Sophia near the beautiful 17th-century fountain of Sultan Ahmet the 3rd.
 The second entrance is lower on the hill near the Gulhane tram station.
 The second entrance is also the entrance to the Archaeological Museums of Istanbul.
 From both of the entries, you can proceed to museum ticket offices.
-The second gate of the palace is where the museum starts.
-To be able to pass the second gate, you either need a ticket or an Istanbul E-pass.
-At both of the entry gates, there is a security check.

-Before using the tickets, there is a final security check and you enter the museum.
-In the second garden of the palace, there are several exhibition halls.
-After the entry, if you make a right, you will see the Ottoman Empire's map and the model of the palace.
-You can admire the sheer size of 400,000 square meters with this model.
 If you continue to the left from here, you will see the Imperial Council Hall.
 Until the 19th century, the ministers of the Sultan held their councils here.
 At the top of the Council Hall, there is the Justice Tower of the palace.
 The highest tower in the museum is this tower here.
-Symbolizing the Sultan's justice, this is one of the rare places in the palace, which is visible from the outside.
+Symbolizing the Sultan's justice, this is one of the rare places in the palace visible from the outside.
 Mothers of the Sultans would be watching their son's coronation from this tower.

 Once you pass the 3rd garden of the palace, the first thing that you would see is the audience hall of the palace.
-This was the place where the Sultan would be meeting with the heads of the other countries.
-The Sultan's place would be meeting with the members of the Council Hall was again the Audience Hall.
-You can see one of the Ottoman Sultans' thrones and beautiful silk curtains once decorating the room in this room today.
-After this room, you can see the 2 highlights of the palace.
+This was where the Sultan would meet with the heads of other countries.
+The Sultan's place for meeting with the members of the Council Hall was also in the Audience Hall.
+You can see one of the Ottoman Sultans' thrones and beautiful silk curtains that once decorated the room today.

+After this room, you can see two highlights of the palace.
 One is the religious relics room.
 The second one is the Imperial Treasury.

-In the religious relics room, you would see the beard of Prophet Mohammed of Islam with the staff of Moses, the arm of St. John The Baptist, and many more.
-Most of these items are coming from Saudi Arabia, Jerusalem, and Egypt.
+In the religious relics room, you can see the beard of Prophet Mohammed, the staff of Moses, the arm of St. John The Baptist, and many more.
+Most of these items come from Saudi Arabia, Jerusalem, and Egypt.
 As every Ottoman Sultan was also the Caliph of Islam, these objects showed the spiritual power of the Sultan.
-This is one of the rooms of the palace where taking pictures is not possible.
+Taking pictures in this room is not allowed.

-Once you finish the 3rd garden, you can proceed to the final section of the palace.
-The 4th garden was a private area of The Sultan.
-There are 2 beautiful kiosks here named after the conquests of two important cities.
-Yerevan and Baghdad.
-This section has a beautiful view of the Golden Horn Bay.
-But the best place to take pictures would be the other side.
-Opposite the kiosks, there is one of the most beautiful views of the city from the Bosphorus.
-There is also a cafeteria where you can have some drinks.
-The restrooms are also available in the restaurant.
+Once you finish the 3rd garden, you can proceed to the final section of the palace, the 4th garden, which was a private area of the Sultan.
+There are two beautiful kiosks here named after the conquests of two important cities: Yerevan and Baghdad.
+This section offers a stunning view of the Golden Horn Bay.

 Harem Section of the Palace